 This training is designed as a train-the-trainer session.
 Typically, the school administrator and the school coach will attend this 3 hour session to learn about the modules that are available to assist with introducing the PBIS implementation into the classroom.
 Participants will be provided the tools to train staff and to evaluate progress.
-Many of these modules address areas monitored by PGES-specifically classroom environment.
+Many of these modules address areas monitored by PGES – particularly classroom environment.

 BEP (Behavior Education Program)

-The Behavior Education Program (BEP) is a proactive, research-based intervention for responding to mild to moderate problem behavior and preventing the development of more serious problems.
+The Behavior Education Program (BEP) is a proactive, research-based check-in/check-out intervention for students who fail to meet schoolwide behavior expectations but do not require the highest level of behavior support.
 The approach incorporates daily behavioral feedback, positive adult attention, and increased home-school collaboration.
-A 4-6 person team from each school shall participate in this ½ day session.
+A 3-5 person team from each school should participate in this ½ day session.

 Tier 2/3 (Advanced Tiers) Trainings